opensvc/docs.opensvc.com/source/contribute.rst

 Contribute
 **********

 OpenSVC projects are tracked with the git source tracker.
-The documentation and agent are hosted on Github tracked project.
+The documentation and agent projects are hosted on Github.

 OpenSVC projects not hosted on github are published through a GitWeb interface available at https://git.opensvc.com.